Ivan-Nizamov/Ivan-Nizamov/README.md

 ## Notes

-- All resumes use the same content but have different QR codes pointing to their specific URLs
+- Each site directory is self-contained with its own resume, QR code, and HTML content
-- The main site files (index.html and resume.pdf) are copied to the root directory for GitHub Pages compatibility
+- The main site no longer exists as a separate directory - the root files serve as the main site
 - LaTeX compilation uses XeLaTeX to support the Manrope font via fontspec package
 - QR codes are generated with high error correction for better scanning reliability
-- The website text has been updated from "Portfolio Website" to "Personal Website" throughout all files
+- Site directories can use any naming convention and will be automatically discovered
+- The `serve` script provides a quick way to preview changes locally before deploying